 If we had to define the term internal controls for small businesses, we’d probably phrase it like this: "Checks and balances that owners put in place to ensure that their accounting is accurate and their employees don't rip them off."

-That second part might sound a bit harsh but the reality is over two-thirds of frauds are committed by employees who are placed in positions of trust, and most small businesses have relaxed work environments with little or no supervision.
+That second part might sound a bit harsh, but the reality is that over two-thirds of frauds are committed by key employees in positions of trust.
+And unfortunately, most small businesses have relaxed environments with very few controls or safeguards in place.

 With that in mind, here are a few ways you can improve your company’s internal controls: